Dhoom 3: India

 Dhoom 3 also received negative reviews as well.
 Rajeev Masand of CNN-IBN gave the film 2.5 out of 5 stars and stated "Dhoom 3 is let down by a convenient script and its inability to deliver solid entertainment".
 He described the film as a "sloppily scripted sandwich of hammy acting and cheesy dialogue" that lacked the "thrills" of the previous films.
 Raja Sen of Rediff gave it 1.5 out of 5 stars.
 Criticizing the villain's motivations and the "yawn-worthy chase scenes" that were "both pointless and badly edited", he deemed Dhoom 3 "a children's film made for children who've never seen a film".
 Shubhra Gupta of Indian Express gave the film 2 stars out of 5.
-Although he praised the "superb cinematography, great-looking sets, expansive foreign locations", he found the film to be "a victim of both a crying lack of imagination and franchise fatigue".
+She praised the "superb cinematography, great-looking sets, expansive foreign locations", however she also found the film to be "a victim of both a crying lack of imagination and franchise fatigue".
 Gupta also felt that Khan lacked the "sexy-badness" required for the villain, and noted Kaif's minimal role.
 Rohit Khilnani of India Today heavily criticised Dhoom 3 and gave it 2 stars out of 5, calling it "full of loopholes, over-the-top acting and an overdose of action that doesn't fit well all the time".
 He found that the film's only redeeming factor was that it was "a visual treat" due to its exotic locales and special effects.
 Rafay Mahmood of The Express Tribune rated the film as 1.5 out of 5, noting the "overdose of one-liners", lack of "a properly connected cause-and-effect chain", and the "over-the-top action sequences" that "build-up to nothing dramatically significant".
 He, in particular, criticised the actors' performances.
 Mahmood called Kaif "eye candy" with little dialogue, and felt Khan gave "perhaps the worst performance of his career".

 International

 Meanwhile, the film garnered praise from foreign film critics.
-Review aggregator Rotten Tomatoes gives the film a score of 72% based on reviews from 18 critics, with a rating average of 6.91/10.

-David Chute of Variety liked the camera work, action, stunts and Aamir's performance: "Acharya's camera seems to be dancing – and swooning – along with the performers....
+David Chute of Variety liked the camera work, action, stunts, and Aamir's performance: "Acharya's camera seems to be dancing – and swooning – along with the performers...
 High-flying acrobatics and a standout Aamir Khan performance dominate the third entry in Bollywood's biggest action franchise."
 According to Bill Stamets of Chicago Sun-Times, "Dhoom:3 is crowd-pleasing populist fare" that "entertains as a spectacle of chases, bank capers, magic acts and song-and-dance numbers".
 A number of critics noted that Dhoom 3 has several similarities with Christopher Nolan's films The Prestige and The Dark Knight.